iamsitting/iamsitting.github.io/content/markdown/2025/01/hangfire-tracing.md

 date: "2025-03-04"
 author: "Carlos Salamanca"
 category: "Software Engineering"
+slug: "correlating-hangfire-jobs-http-requests-datadog"
 ---

 # Correlating Hangfire Background Jobs with HTTP Requests Using Datadog and .NET

-Distributed tracing can feel like magic — until it doesn’t work.
+Distributed tracing can feel like magic — until it doesn't work.

 Recently, while integrating observability into a .NET web app using **Datadog**, I hit a wall.
 I had traces from HTTP requests.
 I had logs.
 I had background jobs running through **Hangfire**.
 But there was one crucial gap: